Skip to main content

 Annual Transfer Pricing Form

 All corporate taxpayers with related-party transactions must file the Annual Transfer Pricing Form together with their corporate tax return.
-This form discloses the nature and volume of related-party transactions, the website methods used, and whether documentation has been prepared.
+This form discloses the nature and volume of related-party transactions, the methods used, and whether documentation has been prepared.
 Late or incomplete filing carries significant penalties.

 Penalties for Non-Compliance